coderello/js-query-builder/README.md

 ### Customizing parameter names

-There are cases when you need to customize parameter names.
+There may be cases when you need to customize parameter names.

 You can define custom parameter names globally this way: